How Technology Innovations Are Driving Pharmaceutical Development and Manufacturing

 Manufacturing has been revolutionized by technology.
 However, pharmaceutical manufacturers are only just beginning to see the potential of innovative product creation.
 The potential benefits of technology in healthcare are vast, and revolutionary techniques are clearing the way for a cost-effective, efficient and tailored approach to the production of medicinal products.

-One study suggests that the cost of bringing a new drug to market is upwards of $985 million.
+One study suggests that the cost of bringing a new drug to market is upwards of $985 million (USD).
 This is then reflected in the cost paid by insurance companies and end-users.
 The need to accelerate technology to drive these costs down is essential and innovation is key.
 In this article, we look at the technologies which are helping to revolutionize pharmaceutical manufacturing.

 3D printing innovations